Real Estate Assessments

 Working to Reduce Your Real Estate Assessment

-A proper real estate assessment is a key factor in determining a fair appraisal of your home value and your tax burden.
+A proper real estate assessment is a key factor in determining a fair market value of your home and your tax burden.
 An inaccurate assessment can have an unwanted effect whether you are a residential homeowner or a commercial property owner.
 For decades, clients throughout Pittsburgh and surrounding communities have relied on us when they have needed an informed and reliable advocate.

 Nearly 40 Years of Experience Handling Property Tax Assessments

 His efforts created substantial savings for many of the commercial property owners in Allegheny County.
-The last county-wide re-assessment was in 2012.
-In that year, our Pittsburgh property tax attorneys represented over 1,500 property owners whose assessments were successfully reduced.
+In the last county-wide reassessment in 2012, our Pittsburgh property tax attorneys represented over 1,500 property owners whose assessments were successfully reduced.

-With nearly 40 years of experience in real estate tax assessment appeals, Robert Peirce & Associates, P.C. has represented thousands of property owners, including:
+With nearly 40 years of experience in real estate tax assessment appeals, Robert Peirce & Associates, P.C. has represented thousands of property owners.